What Are The Basic Food Hygiene Rules?

 - Use a temperature probe to ensure your food is cooked through

-- Cook meat to the correct temperature, until the juices run clear - refer to the table below for more information.
+- Cook the meat to the correct temperature, until the juices run clear.
+Refer to the table below for more information.

 Meat Product |